Exploding Kittens: TV series adaptation

-In April 2022, an animated streaming television series was announced by Netflix with King of the Hill creators Mike Judge and Greg Daniels as executive producers.
+In April 2022, an adult animated television series was also announced by Netflix and was co-produced by Bandera Entertainment and Chernin Entertainment, with King of the Hill creators Mike Judge and Greg Daniels serving as executive producers, alongside Peter Chernin.
 Additional game mechanics and cards tied to the show will be added to the mobile game at a later date.
-The series is scheduled for a 2023 release.